keboola/storage-api-php-client/README.md

     export=STORAGE_API_URL=http://connection.keboola.com
     export=STORAGE_API_TOKEN=YOUR_TOKEN

-Tests expects master token and performs all operations including bucket and table deletes on users storage associated to token.
+Tests expects master token and performs all operations including bucket and table deletes on project storage associated to token.

-**Never run this tests on production user with real data, always create user for testing purposes!!!**
+**Never run this tests on production project with real data, always create project for testing purposes!!!**

 When the parameters are set you can run tests by **phpunit** command.